atreyagagan/atreyagagan/README.md

 ## About

-I am a Data Scientist in the Clean Energy/Decarbonization field who specializes in applied machine learning, statistical modeling, geospatial data science, and computational social science.
+I am a Data Scientist in the Clean Energy/Decarbonization sector who specializes in applied machine learning, statistical modeling, geospatial data science, and computational social science.

 My current role is **Data Scientist II** at **Energy Solutions** where I mostly work on decarbonization in the US energy grid.